Play: to engage in sport or recreation: FROLIC

 Walk past any playground and you will see a choice to be made.

 An empty bench says, “Sit here.
 Observe.”
-An empty playground says, “Come here.
-Enjoy.”

-The choosers are easily distinguished on such grounds: onlookers and partakers.
-Onlookers usually consist of adults: parents, grandparents, and babysitters.
-They watch, sigh, shout warnings, soothe ouchies.
 Partakers usually consist of children: tall, short, small, big, but always wildly active children, in full swing, joining in the frolic.
 They wiggle, scoot, sing songs, laughing as they go.
 On rare occasion, an adult or two crosses the line from onlooker to partaker.

 Even before the final spring snow, across the way, the farm-turned-botanic-garden-country-version began creating a playscape for autumn adventure.
-John Deere green and yellow tractors plow spring white snow, upturning chocolate-dark soil.
+John Deere green-and-yellow tractors plow spring white snow, upturning chocolate-dark soil.
 Upturned soil, furrowed into precise rows, produces tiny lime green seedlings.
 Abundant summer storms, purpled and silver-streaked, join mile-high sunny days to lengthen seedlings into stalks, knee-high, waist-high then over-my-head-high green sentinels.
 By September, teeth-chattering nights and apple-crisp days dry the green to golden brown.
 Tasseled corn stalks rustle in gentle autumn’s breezes.

 IMG_7667